vincentbonnetcg/Toy-Code1/skinning/README.md

 [5] Bickel, Bernd, Manuel Lang, Mario Botsch, Miguel A. Otaduy, and Markus Gross.
 "Pose-space animation and transfer of facial details."
 In Proceedings of the 2008 ACM SIGGRAPH/Eurographics Symposium on Computer Animation, pp. 57-66.
 Eurographics Association, 2008.

 [6] MANCEWICZ, Joe, DERKSEN, Matt L., RIJPKEMA, Hans, et al. Delta Mush: smoothing deformations while preserving detail.
 In : Proceedings of the Fourth Symposium on Digital Production.
 ACM, 2014. p.
 7-11.

+[7] Loper, Matthew, Naureen Mahmood, Javier Romero, Gerard Pons-Moll, and Michael J. Black.
+"SMPL: A skinned multi-person linear model."
+ACM transactions on graphics (TOG) 34, no. 6 (2015): 1-16.

+[8] Le, Binh Huy, and Jessica K. Hodgins.
+"Real-time skeletal skinning with optimized centers of rotation."
+ACM Transactions on Graphics (TOG) 35, no. 4 (2016): 1-10.